 All of those should have been thrown out and everything related to them.

-And Weissman, this is so important.
+And Weizman, this is so important.

-Weissman was not in the hierarchy that was supposed to get the information from Bruce Orr.
+Weisman was not in the hierarchy that was supposed to get the information from Bruce Orr.

 So there is a whole cabal there that is doing this all under the radar and counter to Department of Justice policy to begin with.

-But you also have to realize here, I think which is very crucial is that everybody knew that Hillary paid for the dossier.
+But you also have to realize here, I think, which is very crucial, is that everybody knew that Hillary paid for the dossier.

 Now, Comey's timeline is interesting in particular on this because Comey signed off on the first FISA application.